johnnywoo/hatchet/README.md

 A loaded grammar object can be safely serialized and reused to skip parsing and building of the grammar file.

+Error reporting is nonexistent, as any parsing error will be reported as 'root token does not cover the whole file'.

 Also, the codebase must be pretty unstable, there being no production application of it.